Minor Mergers and Acquisitions

 Composition final grade

-The final grade consists of the four group assignments (40%) and the written test (60%).
-The minimum grade requirement for the written test is 4.5/10.
+The final grade consists of the four group assignments (25%), the written test (60%) and the in-class involvement (15%).
+To be eligible to obtain a final grade, your written test grade needs to be at least 4.5.
 The grade of each group assignment depends on the quality of both written report and in-class presentation and the four group assignments are equally weighted.
 Furthermore, the grade of each written report is given to the entire group, while the grade of each in-class presentation performance is given individually.
 There is no re-sit possibility for the group assignment and therefore no minimum grade.

 Feedback will be provided online and during class.